Watch: Luka Doncic Drops 29, Hits Clutch Go-Ahead 3 in Win over Timberwolves

 #JamesGang Got AAU Hoops on Lock 🔒

-Luka Doncic's Rookie of the Year campaign continued with another big-time performance Friday night against the Minnesota Timberwolves.
+Luka Doncic's Rookie of the Year campaign continued with another big-time performance Friday night against the Minnesota Timberwolves at Target Center.

 Doncic led his Dallas Mavericks to a 119-115 victory by going off for 29 points, 12 assists and eight rebounds.
-It was his three-pointer with 22.9 seconds remaining that gave the Mavs the lead for good.
+His three-pointer with 23.9 seconds remaining gave the Mavs the lead for good.

 He came up huge in the clutch, giving his team the lead three times with a go-ahead bucket in the final 90 seconds.
 That is a feat no rookie had accomplished in nearly two decades, according to ESPN Stats & Info: